davidrmiller/neural2d/README.md

     neuron2d topology.txt inputData.txt weights.txt

+The weights file will be written with the network connection weights after the net has been successfully trained.

-If you run the GUI program, you can change the network parameters from the GUI.
+If you run the GUI program, you can change the network parameters from the GUI while the neural2d program is running.
 If you run the neural2d console program directly, there is no way to interact with it while running.
-Instead, you'll need to examine and modify the parameters in the code at the top of the files neural-net.cpp and neural-net-test.cpp.
+Instead, you'll need to examine and modify the parameters in the code at the top of the files neural2d.cpp and neural2d-core.cpp.

 The 2D in neural2d
 ------------------

-In a simple neural net model, the neurons are arranged in a column in each layer:
+In a simple traditional neural net model, the neurons are arranged in a column in each layer:

 ![net-5-4-2](images/net-542-sm.png)